Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: Killer Applications: The Needs for Deployment at the Edge

 LLMs can be directly applied or fine-tuned to a broad range of tasks.
 In this section, we will focus on two mission-critical use cases: healthcare and robotics control, to demonstrate the need for LLM deployment at the mobile edge.

-Healthcare is widely recognized as a crucial application for LLMs.
-Google's Med-PaLM 2, for example, is an LLM fine-tuned on medical datasets, capable of delivering high-quality answers to medical inquiries~\cite{singhal2023towards}.
-Med-PaLM 2 surpasses the pass mark on the US Medical License Exam (USMLE) and obtained 86.5\% accuracy.
-Indeed, with multimodal inputs and outputs, LLMs can function as AI medical generalists, offering a variety of healthcare services to users, ranging from chatbots to diagnosis to early warnings~\cite{moor2023foundation}.
-It is thrilling to envision a future where everyone can have their own personal health AI expert to constantly monitor their well-being and provide timely advice.
-Nevertheless, the massive multimodal data transmissions may pose significant challenges to the cloud-based healthcare LLM deployment.
-More importantly, cloud-based centralized training or inference faces substantial challenges in collecting data in the medical domain owing to privacy concerns and data regulations, which necessitates privacy-preserving distributed learning, such as federated and split learning, to train/deploy models at the edge.
+\textbf{Healthcare:} Healthcare is widely recognized as a pivotal application for LLMs.
+Compared to traditional AI models, LLMs exhibit exceptional generalization, enhancing interactions with patients, caregivers, and medical professionals. \rev{Industry leaders have developed specialized LLMs, such as NVIDIA’s BioNeMo and Google’s Med-PaLM 2.
+Notably, Med-PaLM 2, an LLM fine-tuned on medical datasets, surpassed the pass mark on the US Medical License Exam (USMLE) and achieved 86.5\% accuracy.} Indeed, with multimodal inputs and outputs, LLMs can function as AI medical generalists, offering services from conversational support (e.g., chatbots) to diagnosis to early warnings.
+Nevertheless, the massive multimodal data transmissions may pose significant challenges for cloud-based healthcare LLM deployment.
+More importantly, cloud-based centralized training or inference faces substantial challenges in medical data collection owing to privacy concerns and data regulations, which necessitates privacy-preserving distributed learning paradigms, such as federated and split learning, to train/deploy models at the edge.